LiuXilin-Frankie/BinanceMinuteTradingBot/Readme.md

 ### file structure

 + Backtest: backtest module to test your strategy
-+ Data: communicate eith the exchange and update history K-line
++ Data: communicate with the exchange and update history K-line
 + UI: our GUI module, will update the plot and table every 1min
 + logger: logger part, log info of our strategy
-+ Data_to_SQL.py: Convert histoy maiket data to SQL for backtest
++ Data_to_SQL.py: Convert history market data to SQL for backtesting
-+ api_key.txt: api key and seceret
++ api_key.txt: api key and secret
-+ framework_old.py: trading frame work
++ framework_old.py: trading framework
-+ autotrader.py: strategy sample
++ autotrader.py: strategy samples
 + python-binance-readthedocs-io-en-latest.pdf: docs of python-binance==1.0.17

 ### logic